 Erik and I picked up my press pass at the Delta hotel where it seems several of the industry professionals have been set up.
 Unfortunately, I don’t have an eye for celebs, so I have no idea who we saw coming in and out of the building while we were there.
 Various media were also flitting about and there was definitely a check and be checked out vibe.

-The Just For Laughs PR staff was extremely helpful, and were able to get me into both An Evening at Eve’s Tavern, and the Reading It show.
+The Just For Laughs PR staff was extremely helpful and were able to get me into both An Evening at Eve’s Tavern, and the Reading It shows.
 The plan would be to watch the first to intermission, then hop in a cab and catch Sarah Vowell who would be reading second to last at the other Centaur theatre.

 DOWNLOAD OUR TRAVEL GUIDES

 In the end, we bought gift bags and put in enough copies of Sand for all of the artists.
 Signed, and stamped.
 Erik, the Leo-tern, did a terrific job of tending to this detail while I scurried about getting ready for the evening and what not.

 With fifteen minutes before both shows started, Erik and I hopped into separate cabs and hustled to our venues.
 An Evening at Eve’s Tavern was held at the Spectrum, and the doorman directed me to the backstage area where I was then guided behind closed doors to yet another doorman.
 I explained that I had gifts for the artists, and I was taken by another man behind more doors to the green room.